redteamcaliber/mimosa-rpm-package/docs/notes/uac-1.0-release-notes.md

 - Added expression key facet.
 When users view hits by IOC name or uuid the facet will give them an indication of how many unique expressions are present.
 - Row item comments table is now paged.
 Client side search is also enabled for this table.

+### Fixes
+- Resolved issue with acquisitions error message not displaying detail.

 Mandiant-uac-ws-0.7-0 - January 8th, 2014
 ------------------------------------------